Current as of August 2022 | Download print version (in PDF)

 - Audited Financial Statements, supported by specific fund schedules and with sworn statements by the NPO’s President and Treasurer (Revised Securities Regulation Code Rule 68, Part I, Section 5A and Annex 68-C)

-All SEC-registered NPOs must disclose information to the SEC about their operations that will be used by the SEC for risk assessment and monitoring to protect registered NPOs from money laundering and terrorist financing abuse (SEC Memorandum Circular No. 15, series of 2018).
+Within six months of registration, all SEC-registered NPOs must disclose information to the SEC about their operations that will be used by the SEC for risk assessment and monitoring to protect registered NPOs from money laundering and terrorist financing abuse.
+Furthermore, NPOs must develop formal governance systems and adopt best practices aimed at managing operational risks (SEC Memorandum Circular No. 25 series of 2019).

 A microfinance NGO, which is a special type of SEC-registered NGO, is created primarily to engage in microfinancing activities and is under the regulatory supervision of the Microfinance NGO Regulatory Council.
 For the purposes of these rules, a microfinance NGO is defined under RA 8425 as a duly registered non-stock, non-profit organization that focuses on the “upliftment of the basic or disadvantaged sectors of society by providing advocacy, training, community organizing, research, access to resources, and other similar activities” (Microfinance NGOs Act Section 3(h) and (j)).